 Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) if the HE STA is operating in the 6 GHz band.

-For 2.4 GHz band operation, the HE PHY is based on HT PHY defined in Clause 19 (High Throughput (HT) PHY specification), which in turn is based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).
-The HE PHY for 6 GHz band operation is the same as the HE PHY for 5 GHz band operation.
+For 2.4 GHz band operation, the HE PHY is based on HT PHY defined in Clause 19 (High Throughput (HT) PHY specification), which in turn is based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification). (#20166)

 For 5 GHz band operation, the HE PHY is based on the VHT PHY defined in Clause 21 (Very High Throughput (VHT) PHY specification), which in turn is based on the HT PHY defined in Clause 19 (High Throughput (HT) PHY specification), which in turn is further based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).

 For 6 GHz band operation, the HE PHY is based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).
+The HE PHY for 6 GHz band operation is the same as the HE PHY for 5 GHz band operation. (#20166)

 The HE PHY extends the maximum number of users supported for DL MU-MIMO transmissions to(#21373) 8 users per resource unit (RU) and provides support for DL and UL orthogonal frequency division multiple access (OFDMA) as well as for UL MU-MIMO.
 Both DL and UL MU-MIMO transmissions are supported on portions of the PPDU bandwidth (on resource units greater than or equal to 106 tones).
 In an MU-MIMO resource unit, there is support for up to 8 users with up to 4 space-time streams per user with the total across all users not exceeding 8 space-time streams(#21374).